 After a short night, at 5:30 a.m., Kirk Harris and I arrived at the camp to pick up Travis.
 The blinking flashlight I gave him was on.
 In the stillness of the dark, we saw him by the tent.
 I asked, “Are you ready to go home to your mom?”
 He replied, “Sure.”
 I could tell he was, tears had already formed in my eyes, and I gave him a big hug, I knew that he was ready to begin again.

 He grabbed his new backpack, and we went to the Quality Inn to catch the shuttle to the airport.
 The arrival was scheduled for 2:20 p.m.

 Travis and I had an uneventful trip to the airport.
 We waited patiently by the passenger arrival entrance.
 Sandra and I exchanged photos so she would know who to look for.
 Travis didn’t say much throughout the day, once he voiced that he was scared.
 I reassured him that his mom was going to be here shortly and everything would be ok.
 I think we both had a moment of clarity.
 This was really happening.

 Sandra saw Travis for the first time in 25 years.
 Her son was once again safe in her arms.
 God did for them what they could not do for themselves, now the search was over.

 Mom hugs son for first time in 25 years.

 Sandra took Travis home to California where he is getting the support he needs to heal and be a part of a family again.
-Your support helps to make work like this happen.
+Your support and the support of local funding by the Arizona Community Foundation of Flagstaff and its collaborators including the Geile Charitable Trust, the Forest Highlands Foundation and United Way of Northern Arizona, all help to make work like this happen.
 Learn how you can support Catholic Charities Homeless Services as a volunteer or with a one time or reoccuring monthly gift.